persinammon4/capstone-snake-game/README.md

 ## Notes

+- Figured out how to make flashing colored items!
+Have two `SDL_SetRenderDrawColor`s next to each other and it will effectively be a strobe light!

 - `Renderer` and `Controller` don't own any of the class representations e.g. Snake, Obstacle.
 They just take in references or copies and either draw out a renderering from a `const` object or mutate values within the object.
 The food is implemented as an `SDL_Point` and not a class, which is perfect, but for some reason it's being passed in as a reference to the `Renderer` instead of another deep copy.
 I am not sure why the original project creators decided to introduce that inconsistency.
 I may change it later.
+- `Renderer` contains no game logic and takes in only `const` values to render a snapshot of all logic representations.
+- Speed mode is 100% solved without deeply touching classes (handled completely in `main.cpp`).

 <img src="snake_game.gif"/>